SAP-samples/teched2023-IN261/README.md

  ## User Data and Password

-Your user data and number can be found here.

-In order to log into Advanced Event Mesh, you will use the email address.
-The password for Advanced Event Mesh will be provided by the moderators.
+In order to log into Advanced Event Mesh, you will use the email address and password for Advanced Event Mesh provided by the moderators.

  ## Background Material